 Additional BMPs

-A combination traffic calming/bioretention project at the intersection of Tapawingo Road and Kingsley Road is scheduled to begin construction in FY2024.
+The Town initiated a combination traffic calming/bioretention project at the intersection of Tapawingo Road and Kingsley Road in FY2024.
 Credit calculations for this and any other additional projects will be reported in the Town’s annual reports to DEQ.

 Table 6.F – Summary of Reductions from Additional BMPs